<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=256579306243461&amp;ev=PageView&amp;noscript=1">

 A claim is a formal request from the policyholder to the insurance provider for compensation after an accident.
 Once the provider reviews and validates the claim, they will start the payments.
 Just remember, the amount that you pay for your annual or monthly premium will help determine how much the insurer will cover.

-The national average cost of car insurance in the U.S. is $1,630 per year or $136 per month; however, this will vary per person based on various factors.
+The national average cost of car insurance in the U.S. is $2,148 per year, and the average car insurance cost per month is $179; however, this will vary per person based on various factors.
 Each car insurance policy is unique to the driver and the vehicle being insured.
 Insurance providers will look at several key factors to calculate the cost:

 In addition to the premium, you will also choose your desired deductible which can range from $250 to $1,000.
 If you choose to pay a higher deductible, your car insurance premium may go down; however, you will have to pay more out of pocket if an accident does occur.
 Vice versa with a lower deductible, your car insurance premium may be higher.